Finding Binomial Probabilities In Exercises 19–26, find the indic... | Channels for Pearson+

 1

-Step 1: Identify the problem type.
-This is a binomial probability problem because we are dealing with a fixed number of trials (16 consumers), two possible outcomes (say it is important or not), and a constant probability of success (45% or 0.45).
+Step 1: Identify the problem as a binomial probability problem.
+The binomial probability formula is given by: , where is the number of combinations, is the probability of success, is the number of trials, and is the number of successes.

-Step 2: Define the binomial random variable.
-Let X represent the number of consumers who say it is important that the clothing they buy is made without child labor.
-X follows a binomial distribution with parameters n = 16 (number of trials) and p = 0.45 (probability of success).

-Step 3: Write the formula for the binomial probability.
-The probability mass function for a binomial random variable is given by: , where k is the number of successes, n is the number of trials, and p is the probability of success.
+Step 2: Define the parameters of the problem.
+Here, the probability of success , the number of trials , and the number of successes is either 1 (for part a) or 5 (for part b).

-Step 4: Plug in the values for n and p into the formula.
-For this problem, n = 16 and p = 0.45.
-To find the probability for a specific value of k (the number of successes), substitute k into the formula and calculate the result.

-Step 5: Use technology or a binomial probability table to compute the probability for the desired value of k.
-If using technology, such as a calculator or statistical software, input the values for n, p, and k to obtain the probability.
-Alternatively, refer to Table 2 in Appendix B for the binomial probabilities.
+Step 3: Calculate the number of combinations using the formula .
+For part (a), calculate , and for part (b), calculate .

 Verified video answer for a similar problem: